-The event, nonethless, was deemed a success and set Silverstone firmly on the motor racing map.
-From 1949, a switch to the permiter roads only was made, albeit with a chicane at Club Corner initially.
+The event nonetheless was deemed a success and set Silverstone firmly on the motor racing map.
+From 1949, a switch to the perimeter roads only was made, albeit with a chicane at Club Corner initially.
 The pit facilities were located between Abbey and Woodcote.

 Significantly, Silverstone was the venue of the first Formula One World Championship event, in May 1950.
 The Queen was there to watch – to date the only British event at which a reigning monarch has been in attendance – as Dr Giuseppe Farina won for Alfa Romeo.

 The early years also saw a shorter 'Club' circuit introduced for a number of national events for the first time.
 The Vintage Sports Car Club used this variant in 1949, which ran from Copse, through Maggots, Becketts and Chapel down to a hairpin and Stowe and along the runway back to Copse.
 The start/finish was just after the Stowe hairpin, the course being run in a clockwise direction.